Base Camp is where visitors go to relax, unwind, and get familiar with an anthology of earlier material.

 On religion and mutants, good and evil, peace and war…

 God is an omnipotent entity unmatched by any other.
-But from the moment the devil enters the picture, He ceases to be almighty and is relegated to just another antagonized and competing force.
+But from the moment the devil enters the picture, the Lord ceases to be almighty and is relegated to just another antagonized and competing force.

 This is important when considering Christianity, Islam and Judaism (monotheistic religions), where Satan features prominent.
 The Outcast’s invention was the worst thing God’s acolytes could have done for Him, and for themselves.
 They strengthened their grip over people on Earth, but they did it at the exorbitant price of dis-empowering their Lord.